A submission to the CBD Secretariat concerning decision X/3

 It should be highlighted that these concerns are not voiced by civil society only.

 On 14 July 2011, on the final day of the Second meeting of the Transitional Committee (TC) in Tokyo, a group of 13 developing countries formally tabled a document on the operational elements for the establishment of the Green Climate Fund (GCF) under the United Nations Framework Convention on Climate Change (UNFCCC; TWN 2011).
+The document notes: